THEFASHIONGEEK/NITW_PG_Solutions/Mid term project 2/Smart cab/README.md

 3.Book a cab for me from sector 48, my pick-up is from cyber city at 5 pm.So, the challenge for the company is to parse this free text and fetch three entities:

-●Pick up location
+ - Pick up location

-●Destination
+ - Destination

-●Time to pick up
+ - Time to pick up

 ## Process Flow/Overall solution: